Home page | More useful articles | Search for more information

 As a former middle school literature teacher, I know how to appeal to this unique age group, and my own passion for history will be evident as Bens story comes to life.

 I have enclosed a postage-paid return envelope for your convenience.
 I look forward to working with you.

 This query tempted the editor to read the manuscript.
-It is still under consideration.

 One Last Piece of Advice

 Once posted, forget about it for at least three months.
 Begin writing something new.
 Stalking the postman will not make editors read any faster.
 Moreover, whatever it says on their websites about when you will receive their answer, plan to wait a minimum of six months.
 In some cases, it takes twice that long.
 A short note of enquiry, or a postcard after six months, is permissible.
 While you wait, take comfort in knowing that most writers feel a sense of inadequacy when its time to write a query letter.
 Join the club!